Lifelong Learning and Community Engagement

 Office of Continuing Education and Extension

-The 11th Annual Language, Culture and Education Institute attracted 187 participants and 85 professionals took part in the year's Adolescent Health Symposium.
-Approximately 130 professionals from across the Midwest gathered in Madison for the second Adult Recruitment and Retention Conference.
-Professionals who attended returned to their colleges and universities with new ideas; better prepared to serve the unique and various needs of nontraditional students.
+The 10th-Annual Language and Culture Conference attracted 169 participants, and 96 professionals participated in this year’s Symposium on Adolescent Health Issues.
+Nearly 200 higher education professionals gathered in Madison for the first Adult Recruitment and Retention Conference, sponsored by Continuing Education and Extension.
+Professionals who attended returned to their colleges with new ideas about how to serve the unique needs of nontraditional students.

-CEE offered four summer career exploration camps for area youth, including Basic and Advanced Fire Science Camps and GO!
-(Gals Only) Fire Science Camp.
-Our partnership with the Oshkosh Experimental Aircraft Association provided an opportunity for 85 young women to participate in Women SOAR, a residential camp for adolescent girls interested in pursuing careers in aviation.
-Other youth offerings included workshops on careers in health care and ACT Test Prep classes.
+In 2009, CEE offered eight summer career exploration camps for area youth, including Basic and Advanced Fire Science Camps and a new program — GO (girls only) Fire Science Camp.
+A collaborative partnership with the EAA provided an opportunity for 85 young women to participate in Women SOAR, a residential camp designed for adolescent girls interested in pursuing careers in aviation.
+Other youth offerings included ACT Test Prep courses, a Spanish Immersion workshop, and two workshops for youth interested in careers in healthcare.

-CEE moves forward in collaboration with numerous local, regional, civic and educational organizations and institutions to meet our constituent's continuing education needs.
-Maintaining these relationships has created partnerships resulting in program support to offset costs, thus making programs available and more affordable to a wider array of participants.
+In 2009-2010, CEE collaborated with numerous local, regional, civic, educational organizations and institutions to meet constituent’s educational needs.
+A number of these collaborations resulted in fiscal partnerships providing additional support to offset programming costs, thus making programs available and more affordable to a wider array of participants.

 Marketing and Community Relations

-LLCE's Marketing and Community Relations (MCR) office provides marketing and communications strategy, resources and materials for the Division and each of the three units.
-Working with Integrated Marketing and Communications and the overall University brand strategy, MCR promotes programs in local communities, as well as throughout the state and nation.
+LLCE’s Marketing and Community Relations (MCR) office is an essential part of the division, providing marketing and promotions for programs in local communities in northeastern Wisconsin, as well as throughout the state and nation.